How To Get One

 Luthiers who have converted a standard guitar to a Kite guitar:

-Fretboards are usually custom made to order.
-But we do have in-stock a pre-fretted fretboard for a 26.5" scale guitar.
+We also have in-stock a pre-fretted fretboard for a 26.5" scale guitar.
 Indian rosewood, 12" radius, 34 frets.
-1.933" wide at the nut, 2.223" at 12th fret (7th 12edo fret), about 2.364" at 20.5 fret (12th 12eo fret).
+1.933" wide at the nut, 2.223" at 12th fret (7th 12edo fret), about 2.364" at 20.5 fret (12th 12edo fret).
 Fretwire specs: lmii.com/fretwire/2158-fretwire-18-nickelsilver-4-feet.html. $150 plus shipping.

 Interested, but not yet ready to commit to the expense?
 A cheap DIY conversion can give you a taste and help you decide.